-London International Financial Futures and Options Exchange (LIFFE)
+What is the London International Financial Futures and Options Exchange (LIFFE)?

-After merging with the London Commodity Exchange in 1996, a range of soft and agricultural commodity contracts was also added to the product list.
-By 1996, LIFFE had become one of the largest futures exchanges in Europe.
-It was followed by other European exchanges such as the MATIF (based in Paris) and the Deutsche Terminboerse (based in Frankfurt).
+After LIFFE’s merger with the London Commodity Exchange in 1996, a range of soft and agricultural commodity contracts was also added to the product list.
+By 1996, LIFFE was considered one of the largest futures exchanges in Europe.
+It was followed by other European exchanges, such as the MATIF (based in Paris) and the Deutsche Terminboerse (based in Frankfurt).

-The LIFFE was taken over by Euronext in 2002 and thus joined the exchanges of Amsterdam, Brussels, Paris, and Lisbon.
-Euronext was in turn taken over by the New York Stock Exchange in 2007 to form NYSE Euronext.
-The very purpose of this was to take control over the LIFFE.
+Euronext took over LIFFE in 2002, and thus joined the exchanges of Amsterdam, Brussels, Paris, and Lisbon.
+Euronext was, in turn, taken over by the New York Stock Exchange in 2007 to form NYSE Euronext.
+The very purpose of the deal was to take control over the LIFFE.
 In 2013, the Intercontinental Exchange purchased NYSE Euronext, with the principal motive of acquiring the LIFFE.

 LIFFE Trading Mechanisms